drtamarojgreen/multiple_viewer/docs/plan.md

 Performance is unmeasured, and potential bottlenecks are unknown, as tracked in issue #14.

 **Proposed Solution:**
-We will use the Google Benchmark library to create a dedicated benchmarking suite.
+We will use the standard C++ `<chrono>` library to create a dedicated benchmarking suite, avoiding external dependencies.

 *   **Phase 1: Setup and Core Benchmarks**
-    *   Integrate Google Benchmark into the build system.
+    *   Integrate the benchmark runner into the build system as a separate executable.
     *   Create a `benchmarks` directory.
     *   Implement benchmarks for:
+        *   The JSON parser with large input files.
         *   `loadGraphFromCSV` with varying graph sizes (small, medium, large).
         *   Core analytics functions (`findConnectedComponents`, `shortestPath`).